 How to apply

-The deadline for applications to study Medicine and Surgery (A100) for 2022 entry is 15th October 2021.
+The deadline for applications to study MBChB Medicine and Surgery (A100) and MBChB Medicine and Surgery with a Gateway Year (A104) for 2024 entry is 16th October 2023.
 Applications should be made through UCAS.

 All applicants to Lancaster Medical School are considered using a four-stage selection process.

 In addition to demonstrating an excellent academic track record (see below), you must have engaged in some relevant work experience and undertaken voluntary work, preferably in a caring environment.
 You must write about these experiences in your personal statement and reflect on what you learned, both about being a doctor and about yourself from these experiences.